allenea/Forecast_Search_Wizard/README.md

 ## OTHER USES
-The Forecast Search Wizard was written in a way that it's pieces would be useful for a wide variety of things dealing with NWS/NOAA Text Products.
+Components of the Forecast Search Wizard could be used universally for parsing NWS/NOAA text products.
+The Forecast Search Wizard was carefully written in a way that this would be possible.
+This would enable a wide variety of applications dealing with NWS/NOAA text products.
 That includes making a database for NOAA/NWS text forecasts (@NOAA @NWS).
 Relaying NWS Forecasts (Impacts/Hazards/Warnings) to customers.
 I would be open to consulting on a case-by-case basis.